 One of my favorite upgrades in a laptop is the hard drive.
-Moving from a standard hard disk drive (HDD) to a solid state drive (SSD) will provide an amazing performance boost, specifically in the amount of time it takes Windows 7 or 8 to launch as well as launching intensive programs like Photoshop.
+Moving from a standard hard disk drive (HDD) to a solid state drive (SSD) will provide an amazing performance boost, specifically in the amount of time it takes Windows 10 to launch as well as launching intensive programs like Photoshop.
 Sitting down in class and booting up your laptop in a few seconds is perfect for taking notes.
 If your budget won’t allow it, make sure you get a laptop with a 7,200 rpm speed hard drive or one with a hybrid standard HDD / small SSD setup.

 Regarding the graphics chip, the majority of laptops and ultrabooks offer an integrated GPU with the CPU.
 If your student wants to be a filmmaker or simply likes to play computer games, consider picking up a laptop with a dedicated graphics card.
 RAM isn’t incredibly important for most students; 4GB will be just fine.
-However, if they are running into situations where multitasking is slowing down their computer, it’s relatively simple to upgrade the RAM to 8GB at a later date.
+However, if they are running into situations where multitasking is slowing down their computer, it’s relatively simple to upgrade the RAM to 8GB to 16GB at a later date.

 6. If You Go Windows 10, Consider a Touchscreen